api-platform/docs/core/operations.md

 # Operations

-API Platform Core relies on the concept of operation.
+API Platform Core relies on the concept of operations.
 Operations can be applied to a resource exposed by the API.
-From a technical point of view, an operation is a link between a resource an a route and its related controller.
+From an implementation point of view, an operation is a link between a resource an a route and its related controller.

-API Platform is smart enough to automatically register typical [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and to describe them in exposed documentations (Hydra and NelmioApiDoc).
-It also creates and registers route corresponding to those operations in the Symfony routing system (if it is available).
+API Platform automatically registers typical [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and describes them in exposed documentations (Hydra and NelmioApiDoc).
+It also creates and registers routes corresponding to these operations in the Symfony routing system (if it is available).

 The behavior of built-in operations is briefly presented in the [Getting started](getting-started.md#mapping-the-entities) guide.